hatakkey/MAG-cups/README.md

 ## **Components**
 ### **1. MAG-C (Control Plane)**
 - MAG-C (Multi-Access Gateway – Control Plane) is responsible for session control, mobility management, and policy enforcement for both mobile (4G/5G) and fixed broadband (PPPoE/IPoE) sessions.
-  - This lab initiates 10 dual-stack PPPoE or 10 redundant/non redundant IPoE sessions using predefined scripts that trigger the BNG Blaster application, including ./start_pppoe_bng_notraffic.sh, ./start_pppoe_bng_traffic.sh and ./start_dhcp_bng.sh.
+  - This lab initiates 10 dual-stack PPPoE or 10 redundant/non redundant IPoE sessions using predefined scripts that trigger the BNG Blaster application, including ./start_dhcp.sh , ./start_pppoe.sh and ./start_dhcp_red.sh
-  - This lab initiates a single and 10 ipv4v6 5G FWA session using predefined scripts that trigger the ueransim application, including  ./start_5g_cups_10IMSI.sh , ./start_5g_cups.sh  and ./stop_5g_cups.sh
+  - This lab initiates a single or 10 dual-stack 5G FWA session using predefined scripts that trigger the ueransim application, including  ./start_5g_cups_10IMSI.sh , ./start_5g_cups.sh  and ./stop_5g_cups.sh
-- It works alongside MAG-U (User Plane) to implement CUPS (Control and User Plane Separation) for improved scalability,network efficiency,latency and flexibility
+- It works alongside MAG-U (User Plane) to implement CUPS for improved scalability, network efficiency, latency and flexibility

 ### **2. FreeRADIUS**
 - **FreeRADIUS** is an open-source RADIUS server that provides Authentication, Authorization, and Accounting (AAA), supporting EAP, PAP, and CHAP while integrating with MySQL, PostgreSQL, and LDAP.